Self Hosted Agent Pools¶

 root giving you the privilege to configure (i.e. add apt repositories, install software via apt-get, add rootCA certificates, etc…) the container through

 root, run the following commands:

 sudo scalr-agent configure --user=root sudo systemctl daemon-reload scalr-agent sudo systemctl restart scalr-agent # if agent is already running sudo systemctl start scalr-agent # if agent is not running

 In future release, you will be able to fully customize the Docker images that are running on the agent.

 Adding a Proxy¶

-If the agent requires a proxy to get back to scalr.io, please insert the following lines into
+If the agent requires a proxy to get back to scalr.io, please create a systemd drop-in directory

-Once the above is added, exectue the following commands:
+Once the above is added, execute the following commands:

 In a future release, Scalr will be able to restrict and enforce which environments use which pools from the account scope.